dwiegreffe/mdsrv-web/faq.md

 A guide with screenshots can be found at [Remote Sessions](remote.html)

-Setting up your own MDsrv, see FAQs "How do I install a MDsrv server on my
+Setting up your own MDsrv, see FAQs "How do I install a MDsrv server on my machine".

 #### How can I share my trajectory?